 How to Antique Glass – Aging Technique

 Hello, dear crafters!
-It’s Heather from Thicketworks, here to share a simple but glamorous technique to turn an ordinary glass bottle into a romantic Faux-Antique Treasure Bottle.
+It’s Heather from Thicketworks.
+I’m here to share a simple but glamorous Antiquing Glass technique!
+We’ll turn an ordinary glass bottle into a romantic Faux-Antique Treasure Bottle.
 You’ll have fun with this one.
-These could make seriously fantastic Christmas gifts.
-Plus I think you’ll love the Technique when I show you how to Antique Glass…
+I think you will love the Technique when I show you how to Antique Glass…

 Here’s a list of what you’ll need to complete a similar project:

 - A cork that fits said bottle

 - White school glue (I got mine at the Dollar Store)